Save money by managing data

 Changing a pre-paid plan

 If you use a pre-paid or month-by-month plan on mobile, you can change to a cheaper plan at any time.
 Just recharge your pre-paid account with a smaller amount.
-(Find out more about pre-paid and month-by-month plans in the Choosing a data plan activity.)
+(Find out more about pre-paid and month-by-month plans in the preceding Choosing a data plan course in this topic.)

 You can do this from a special page on your provider's website, or from a free app on your mobile phone.